Sakrecoer/set.hallstrom/cookies.md

 layout: page
 ---

 To improve our marketing efforts, we at {{ site.publisher.name }} sometimes place small data files called cookies on your device.
-However this site will work perfectly without them.
-We do however use anonymised analytics of the site-usage regardless of cookies (see bellow if you want to opt out of this too) This usage-data contain no identifiable information.
+This site will work perfectly without them.
+We do however use anonymized analytics of the site-usage regardless of cookies (see bellow if you want to opt out of this too) This usage-data contain no identifiable information.

 ## What are cookies?